 You may have a sense of déjà-vu as you travel across Yorkshire for it has provided the perfect backdrop for many much loved and widely seen television and film productions.
-In fact, such is Yorkshire's close relationship with the film industry, that Bradford has recently been honoured with the title of the world's first UNESCO City of Film.
+In fact, such is Yorkshire's close relationship with the film industry, Bradford was honoured with the title of the world's first UNESCO City of Film in 2009.

 And the story doesn't end there, Yorkshire has also produced and inspired some of the world's most influential authors, poets and playwrights.

 Step back in time and enjoy a train ride through the heart of Brontë country on the Keighley & Worth Valley Railway in West Yorkshire.

 The Keighley and Worth Valley Railway and the surrounding towns and villages were used extensively in Edith Nesbit's famous story, and in the 1970s film, The Railway Children and several of the railway's trains also featured in the film.

 Harry Potter and the Philospher’s Stone.
 Goathland Station was turned into "Hogsmeade" where the school of wizardry and witchcraft is based.
 The railway’s shop on the platform was transformed into the “Prefect’s Room” and the Ladies toilets became the "Wizard’s Room".
 Find out more

 Steam locomotives take visitors through 18 miles of stunning countryside, stopping at picturesque stations along the way, making it the most popular heritage railway in Britain.